-GetPresetsRequest This message contains a reference to the MediaProfile where the operation should take place. tt:ReferenceToken ProfileToken[1][1] GetPresetsResponse This message contains a list of presets which are available for the requested MediaProfile. tt:PTZPreset Preset[0][unbounded] Fault codes Description env:Sender ter:InvalidArgVal ter:NoProfile The requested profile token ProfileToken does not exist. env:Sender ter:InvalidArgVal ter:NoPTZProfile The requested profile token does not reference a PTZ configuration. env: Receiver ter:ActionNotSupported ter:PTZNotSupported PTZ is not supported.
+GetPresetsRequest This message contains a reference to the MediaProfile where the operation should take place. tt:ReferenceToken ProfileToken [1][1] GetPresetsResponse This message contains a list of presets which are available for the requested MediaProfile. tt:PTZPreset Preset [0][unbounded] Fault codes Description env:Sender ter:InvalidArgVal ter:NoProfile The requested profile token ProfileToken does not exist. ter:InvalidArgVal The requested profile token ProfileToken does not exist.
+The requested profile token does not reference a PTZ configuration.